Considerations for Effective Cost Management

 Data visualization software has made impressive leaps in capability and advancing to more mainstream appeal starting in approximately 2014.
 The end-user ability to analyze, visualize and make decions on data they use to manage their work is impressive for those that have stood up effective Data Visualization services within their enterprise.

 Spend data intelligence leverages these increasingly common-place tools to provide powerful insights into data quality, management and governance related to G&A and capital spend.
-Use-cases of successful application include labour costs, supplier/vendor payments, contractual spend analysis vs invoices, as well as remediating administrative errors.
+Use-cases of successful application include labor costs, supplier/vendor payments, contractual spend analysis vs invoices, as well as remediating administrative errors.

 The simplicity of findings and insights could never be achieved without these emerging technologies like Microsoft’s Power BI, Tableau or others.
 But using these tools with sound analysis can deliver impressive returns on investment for CFOs and Controllers across any industry.

-Streamline the supply chain
+Streamline the Supply Chain

 Another core tactic is streamlining the supply chain.
 There are many approaches to this including vendor rationalization, vertical integration, optimizing and automating ‘procure-to-pay’ processes and improving catalogue management.
 Although this is not an area where we provide expertise, we can support and provide necessary governance and structural support to your supply chain project.